Aluminum Jacket for Pipe Insulation

 ALUMINUM JACKETING SIZE CHART

-Installing Aluminum Jacketing on insulated pipes is very easy when it is cut and rolled to the pipe size.
+Installing aluminum insulation jacketing on insulated pipes is very easy when it is cut and rolled to the pipe size.
 Below are some key notes to remember during installation:

 1. On horizontal piping, make sure the lap of the aluminum jacketing is pointing down to prevent any rain runoff from seeping in.